 WhatsApp in talks to launch mobile payments in Indonesia: sources

-[JAKARTA] Facebook Inc's messaging service WhatsApp is in talks with multiple Indonesian digital payment firms to offer their mobile transaction services, in a bid to tap the nation's fast growing e-commerce sector, people familiar with the matter said.
+FACEBOOK Inc's messaging service WhatsApp is in talks with multiple Indonesian digital payment firms to offer its mobile transaction services, in a bid to tap the nation's fast growing e-commerce sector, people familiar with the matter said.

 But unlike in India where it plans to offer direct peer-to-peer payment services, WhatsApp will simply serve as a platform in Indonesia supporting payments via local digital wallets due to tough licensing regulations, the sources told Reuters.

-The nation is set to see its e-commerce industry tripling to $100 billion by 2025, according to some estimates, but it also has some of the region's strictest digital payments regulations.
+The nation is set to see its e-commerce industry tripling to US$100 billion by 2025, according to some estimates, but it also has some of the region's strictest digital payments regulations.

 Deals with the three firms are expected to be finalised shortly, the people said, declining to be named as the talks are private.